Cowboy-114/Drug-Rescue-date-processing/README.md

 ## Step 3: Comparing Experimental Conditions

 1. Finally, use the `Tile3-meta_diff.R` script to compare results from different conditions.
 For example, the `Tile3-meta_diff-v2.R` script can compare cell trafficking under `eva` versus `dmso`, allowing you to assess the effects of drug treatments or temperature changes on the cells.

-2. **Tip**: Throughout each step, consider organizing your data locations efficiently to optimize the `setwd` command’s functionality.

 ---